 The biggest head motion should correspond to the bits of the dialogue that are the loudest, most pronounced, or have the most emphasis.
 That way, we know that the character is actually speaking the line - just like in The Muppet Show.

 The puppeteers who make the muppets perform don't have a lot of control over the mouth shapes - the mouths mostly just open and shut.
 But they keep the character;'s heads moving when they are talking, thereby creating the illusion that the character is talking.

 This may seem like an obvious point.
 But one of the most common mistakes made by junior animators is to have too little head muppeting; making it at times hard to tell whether or not a character is actually talking.
 To see this principle more clearly, watch the video below.

 And to see a clip of the muppets doing "head muppeting", watch the short clip below.

-For more posts on animating dialogue and lipsync, follow this link.
+For more blog posts on animating dialogue and lipsync, follow this link.